WayPointVenturesOrg/coursewarelibrary/ENU/MS203WV/0201-Creating and managing Exchange Online recipients.md

 12. In the Windows PowerShell ISE script pane, enter the following script, and then select **Run Script**:

->[!alert] Be sure to enter the following in the script pane of the Windows PowerShell ISE.
+>**Note:** Be sure to enter the following in the script pane of the Windows PowerShell ISE.

 ```
 $PasswordProfile = @{Password = 'Pa55w.rd1234'}